helluv said: i look forward to seeing what kind of ab routine you use.

 10X3 shoulder shrugs

-hipporacle asked: In your words, what do you consider 'clean eating'?
+hipporacle said: In your words, what do you consider 'clean eating'?
 What are NOT clean foods?
 I just read this word in another blog, but I don't know the meaning of it.
 I would love to try this as I feel that eating on a budget (shitty processed food being the cheapest) has made me feel lethargic and sluggish.
 I just want to detox and start my life over :(

 Clean refers to eating foods that aren’t processed.
 For example, apples, spinach, buckwheat millet, nuts, quinoa, etc. Essentially, foods that are plants, not made in plants.